How can I access NHS bibliographic databases, journals and other resources?

 Databases

-The NHS has access to AMED*, British Nursing Index*, Embase, Emcare, HMIC and Social Policy and Practice, and Trip Pro.
+The NHS has access to Embase, Emcare, HMIC, Social Policy and Practice, and Trip Pro (see separate FAQ).
 The University does not have these resources.
 If you are an undergraduate health student, you can use your NHS Athens account to access these.
 If you are not entitled to an NHS Athens account, you cannot get access.

-*A note about AMED and British Nursing Index - access to both these databases will end from 1st July 2025.
-Please contact us if you need more information.
+Please note the NHS lost access to AMED and the British Nursing Index on 1st July 2025.
+Please contact us at librarians@le.ac.uk if you need more information.

 Note that the NHS Ovid databases default to Basic search.
 Change to Advanced before searching.